 “why should I buy a TDS tester if I already have a good ohm meter, it seems that all these (at least the inexpensive ones) do is measure resistance, if so what final resistance should I want ?”

 He was replied to in the following way:

 This is not a forum where people bend over backward to be nice to you, trying to sell you something.
 Those who have stuck it out have made a considerable effort to listen and appreciate different points of view.
-It is not been easy to sort out the rights and wrongs of colloidal silver.
+It has been challenging to sort out the rights and wrongs of colloidal silver.
 It has taken some effort.
-If this questionnaire had read through the 800 posts on the thread, his questions would have been answered.
+If this questionnaire had been read through the 800 posts on the thread, his questions would have been answered.

 “ok, bill, — one:

 An ohm meter is not sensitive enough to measure micro amps accurately, you need a specialized range.

 If you want your information you’re gonna have to read through this thread — all 18 pages of it.”

 “As BF sez above “welcome” Billmr.
 Your first assignment like BF sez is to read the thread 1st to last pages.
 In the history here we have addressed probably everything you have questions about even using .9999 fine rounds as electrodes and what some of us have used in our early days for electrical sources and amperage.